PTFE Teflon® Fasteners

 In medicine, PTFE is often used as a graft material.
 Additionally, it is used as a coating on catheters.
 This coating helps reduce the ability of bacteria and other infectious agents to adhere to a catheter.
 Therefore hospital-acquired infections can be reduced.

-Teflon® (PTFE) parts are used in the semiconductor industry as it is chemically resistant to the strong acids used in the photoresist process.
+Teflon® PTFE fasteners and custom parts are used in the semiconductor industry as it is chemically resistant to the strong acids used in the photoresist process.

 Parts, Prints, Problems?
 Give us a call at Craftech® Industries, Inc., and we will help you with your fastener and component requirements.